 - A fermentation podcast with expert chefs called “Ferment to Inspire”

-The bootcamp closed with a final group reflection.
+The Bootcamp closed with a final group reflection.

 Student Results & Insights

-Overall, the 5-day intensive resulted in:
+Overall, the 5-day intensive results in:

 - an increase in emotional intelligence working in multicultural teams